 Toronto General and Toronto Western hospitals are still open for in-person visits if that option is right for you.
 If there are no available appointments for today, please visit UHN or another local Emergency Department in person or book a virtual visit at another Emergency Department.

-Book your Emergency Department virtual visit using our online form(Appointments open at noon)
+Book your Emergency Department virtual visit using our online form(Appointments open 2 hours before the first appointment for the same day)

 You can also book a Emergency Department virtual visit by phone.
 Please call